gangabiswa/FinancialTracker/README.md

 - [Java Programming Tutorial](https://www.example.com)
 - [Effective Java](https://www.example.com)

-## Team Members

-- **Name 1** - Specific contributions or roles.
-- **Name 2** - Specific contributions or roles.

 ## Thanks

 Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to [Mentor's Name] for continuous support and guidance.
+- Thank you to [Raymond] for continuous support and guidance.
-- A special thanks to all teammates for their dedication and teamwork.
+- A special thanks to Husnain Arif, Manvir, Anita for their help.